BitNinja01/golf-cartographer/README.md

 - Chipboard - I usually use legal sized here too.
 I use 22pt, but a little thicker would be ok.
 - (Optional) Yardage book cover.
 Lots of places to get these, but [Etsy](https://www.etsy.com/) is a really good place to shop for one.
 ### Tools
+- Binder clips
+- 15" or longer straight edge
 - Craft knife
 - Sewing Needle
 - Thread
 - Awl
-- Something to label your finished book with
+- Something to label the cover of your finished book

 ---